michaelacook/fullstackjs-notes/callback-functions.md

 * (note: some parts of these notes assume basic knowledge of the DOM and built-in JavaScript DOM manipulation methods)

 ## What is a callback?
-* A function passed to another function as a parameter
+* A function passed to another function as a parameter.
 * A regular function that can have any functionality
 * `executeCallBack(callBack);`
 * Notice no parentheses when the name of the callback is passed to another function.
 This is because the developer is not calling the function but instead giving the name of that function so that the function receiving the callback as an argument can execute the callback when needed